haltuf/genderer/readme.md

 See `example.php` for example of use.

-Please be patient, this is my first github project.
+Please be patient, this is my first github project and I use it as a learning playground.

 Data source
 -----------